jamesmawm/High-Frequency-Trading-Model-with-IB/README.md

 Disclaimer
 ===
-- Any securities listed is not a solicitation to trade
+- Any securities listed is not a solicitation to trade.
-- This model has not been proven to be profitable in a live account, and I will not be responsible for any outcome of your trades.
+- This model has not been proven to be profitable in a live account.
-Should you be profitable, thank you notes are welcomed.
+- I am not liable for any outcome of your trades.

 Is this HFT?
 ===